Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 What tools do you need to make this chicken stir-fry?

-Other easy and healthy dinner recipes you might like:
+Other quick and healthy chicken dinner recipes to check out!

 - Sheet Pan Apricot Chicken and Potatoes